Nessa-v/Data-Analysis-projects/README.md

 The tools I am most comfortable with are MS Excel and PostgrSQL.

+As I continue to learn and grow in data analytics, I will make changes to this repository where necessary.

 Projects:

 1. Sales Data Analysis: Conducted end-to-end analysis of Superstore sales data using SQL and Python to uncover trends in product performance, discount impact, regional sales, and profitability (Python, PostgreSQL).